cortex-js/cortexjs.io/docs/cortex/declarations.md

 ```json
 ["Assign", "x", 5]
 ```

+The Compute Engine permits `Assign` to establish a value for a previously unbound symbol, but `let` is the explicit and idiomatic way to introduce a mutable binding.

 Reassigning a symbol that was declared `const` produces an [error value](/cortex/evaluation/#errors-are-values), not a parse error or a